Mjz86/String/README.md

 intermediate null terminators, I think it would be a bug to require null termination (see the talk on Folly's string implementation), and again, we did put `as_c_str`, so I think there's no valid complaints.

+ * the alternative string types are mentioned above , for when a requirement is necessary ( next release).

 # Extensions:
 in my library,  i have a fmt like format library,  to generate these strings ,